rafaelxoliolab/RX.Software.Development/QA/QualityAssurance.md

 - White Box Testing
   - Also known as structural testing.
     White box testing is unit-level testing that ensures that the software application’s internal performance aligns with the product’s specifications.

+- Black box testing
+  - This is used to test the functionality of the application.
+  - This testing is focused only on the interface and does not test the internal structure of the software.

+- Grey box testing
+  - This a hybrid of white box and black box testing that requires engineers to have access to the database and design documentation

+## Errors, Failures, and Defects